Is This What I Get for Loving You?

-"Is This What I Get for Loving You?" is a pop song written by Phil Spector, Carole King and Gerry Goffin and recorded by 1960s girl group The Ronettes.
+"Is This What I Get for Loving You?" is a pop song written by Phil Spector, Carole King and Gerry Goffin and recorded by 1960s girl group the Ronettes.
 The song featured Ronettes lead singer Ronnie Spector on lead vocals (credited as Veronica), and Ronettes Nedra Talley and Estelle Bennett on backing vocals.

 Released on Philles Records, reaching No. 75 on the Billboard Hot 100 in 1965.

 Original recording

-By 1965, the popularity of The Ronettes had seriously begun to decline.
+By 1965, the popularity of the Ronettes had seriously begun to decline.
 1964 had proven to be the group's most successful year, as they placed three songs "(The Best Part of) Breakin' Up" (US, #39), "Do I Love You?"
 (US #34), and "Walking in the Rain" (US #23) in the top forty on the Billboard charts.
 Their first released single in 1965 was "Born To Be Together," which peaked only at number fifty-two.
-While achieving only a moderate success, "Born To Be Together" is notable for being the first single by The Ronettes to be issued as "The Ronettes featuring Veronica."
+While achieving only a moderate success, "Born To Be Together" is notable for being the first single by the Ronettes to be issued as "The Ronettes featuring Veronica."

 "Is This What I Get for Loving You?" was subsequently credited to "The Ronettes featuring Veronica" on the 45 label.

 Moving in a different direction from the typical love songs usually recorded by the Ronettes, "Is This What I Get for Loving You?" was the only Ronettes single to revolve around the depression which sets in after the ending of a relationship.
-Their other singles, such as "Be My Baby", "Baby, I Love You", and "Do I Love You?", had featured a more up-beat, positive attitude towards love, while "Is This What I Get for Loving You?" moved The Ronettes into a different, more mature direction.
+Their other singles, such as "Be My Baby", "Baby, I Love You", and "Do I Love You?", had featured a more up-beat, positive attitude towards love, while "Is This What I Get for Loving You?" moved the Ronettes into a different, more mature direction.

 Unfortunately, this attempt to bring a more mature image of the group proved to be unsuccessful.
-"Is This What I Get for Loving You?" became one of The Ronettes most unsuccessful singles, peaking only at a disappointing seventy-five.
+"Is This What I Get for Loving You?" became one of the Ronettes most unsuccessful singles, peaking only at a disappointing seventy-five.

-Cash Box described it as "a medium-paced pop-blues romantic tear-jerker which ef- fectively builds to an exciting dramatic pitch then interestingly changes pace and slows down once again."
+Cash Box described it as "a medium-paced pop-blues romantic tear-jerker which effectively builds to an exciting dramatic pitch then interestingly changes pace and slows down once again."
+Record World described it as "nifty blues rock."